 If I am enrolled for classes [online], but outside of the U.S. for more than five months, will I lose my visa status?

-No, students pursuing study abroad opportunities, conducting research, or performing any other activity while maintaining appropriate class enrollment do not lose their visa status.
-As long as the Fall 2020 guidance extends to spring during the COVID-19 pandemic, students who maintain their enrollment while taking classes online will be considered as maintaining their status and will not be subject to the "Five Month Rule."
+No, students already holding an active I-20 pursuing study abroad opportunities, conducting research, or performing any other activity while maintaining appropriate class enrollment do not lose their visa status.
+Since the fall SEVP guidance extends to spring, during the COVID-19 pandemic students who maintain their enrollment while taking classes online will be considered as maintaining their status and will not be subject to the "Five Month Rule".
 However, students who are outside the U.S. for more than five months and not enrolled or pursuing their program objectives will lose their visa status.

 Leave of Absence

 I am a current student and am considering taking a leave of absence for Spring 2021.
 What immigration issues do I need to consider?